-Dimension Web-Based Classroom-Based
+Dimension Web-based Classroom-based

 Interaction and communication

-Туре Virtual, One-way Virtual, Direct, Two-way
+Туре Virtual, 1-way Virtual, Direct, 2-way

 Mode Audio, Visual Audio, Visual, Direct

 Timing Asynchronous Synchronous

 Technology Required Optional

 Course Design and Characteristics

 Structure Static Variable and dynamic

-Content Repeatability May be reviewed repeatedly Class times are predetermined
+Content repeatability May be reviewed repeatedly Class times are predetermined

-Content Variability Consistent and identical for all classes Varies from class to class
+Content variability Consistent and identical for all classes Varies from class to class

-Assessments Restricted; Suitable for ques- tions that are easy to generate and grade Flexible
+Assessments Restricted.
+Suitable for questions that are easy to generate and grade Flexible

 Navigation Flexible Predefined

-Student-Faculty Contact Irregular Regular
+Student-faculty contact Irregular Regular

-Table 1.
-Differences in learning environments
+Table 1: Differences in Learning Environments

-be well received as a Web class.
-For example, because of the need for constant two-way interaction, case-based courses are generally not well suited for the Web environment.
-But, courses where concepts and examples can be easily constructed and presented using software tools may be better suited for Web-based education.
+Clearly, the learning environments influence the success of courses.
+But, for a web class to be successful, it is equally important to consider course characteristics.
+Courses that can be easily adapted to the web-learning environment are likely to be well received as a web class.
+For example, because of the need for constant two-way interaction, case-based courses are generally not well suited for the web environment.
+But, courses where concepts and examples can be easily constructed and presented using software tools may be better suited for web-based education.
 Such courses allow students to learn through interactivity and repeatability at their own pace, thus satisfying diverse student learning capabilities.
 Table 1 summarizes our observations of the two learning environments.

-For a Web-based class to be successful, it should exploit the characteristics of the learning environment.
-The Business Statistics course that we discuss in the next section has many characteristics that make it suitable to be offered as a Web class.
+For a web-based class to be successful, it should exploit the characteristics of the learning environment.
+The Business Statistics course that we discuss in the next section has many characteristics that make it suitable to be offered as a web class.
 This course was also offered in the classroom, thus allowing us to compare the satisfaction between the two classes.